This guide provides a small selection of best practices for pipelines and points out the most common mistakes.

 sh) to accomplish multiple parts of the build.

-Pipelines, as their complexity increases (the amount of Groovy code, number of steps used, etc.), require more resources (CPU, memory, storage) on the master.
+Pipelines, as their complexity increases (the amount of Groovy code, number of steps used, etc.), require more resources (CPU, memory, storage) on the controller.

 Think of Pipeline as a tool to accomplish a build rather than the core of a build.